Skip to content

 Why this matters for you

-Without a TDEE calculation, people either undereat (crash diet, muscle loss, rebound) or overeat while thinking they are being healthy.
-A 200 calorie/day surplus above TDEE - barely a glass of juice - can add 8 kg per year.
-A 500 calorie deficit - roughly one meal skipped - can remove 1 kg of fat per fortnight.
-The BMR/TDEE framework transforms nutrition from vague advice into an engineering problem with measurable inputs and predictable outputs.
+Without a BMR/TDEE calculation, people consistently make systematic errors in either direction.
+A 200 kcal daily surplus above TDEE - barely one large glass of fruit juice, or two extra rotis at dinner - adds approximately 8-9 kg per year.
+A 500 kcal deficit - roughly one rice-based meal omitted or replaced - removes approximately 1 kg of fat per fortnight.
+These are small, invisible decisions made daily with large cumulative effects.
+The BMR/TDEE framework transforms nutrition from vague aspiration into a system with measurable inputs and predictable outcomes.

 Related Calculators